How to fix your online business reputation

 If you suspect the review is fake or malicious, but it doesn’t meet the review site’s criteria for removal, you can gain back some credibility by simply stating something like, “We have no record of this transaction.
 We take our customers seriously and we are sorry if we didn’t meet your expectations.
 Please contact us to resolve this issue.”

 Even if a review is very harsh or unfair, treating all feedback with professionalism will go farther toward improving your online reputation than arguing, insulting, or ignoring.
+Also, recent research from Womply shows that businesses that regularly respond to their online business reviews earn up to 49% more revenue!

 Use negative reviews to improve your business